artsy/eigen/docs/testing.md

 - `extractText` ❗️depracated❗️ was used along with enzyme in order to extract the text from elements (a title, View or button).
 You can also check `extractTest.tests.tsx`.
 Now that we use @testing-library/react-native there is no need for that anymore since the library itself has the ability to query for text with [byText](https://callstack.github.io/react-native-testing-library/docs/api-queries/#bytext).

-- `renderWithWrappersLEGACY` ❗️depracated❗️ uses ReactTestRenderer
+- `renderWithWrappersLEGACY` ❗️depracated❗️ uses ReactTestRenderer.
+We want to remove this.
+Use renderWithWrappers instead.

 - `setupTestWrapper` ❗️depracated❗️ uses ReactTestRenderer .
 Renders a test component and resolves the most recent operation.
 An abstraction that sometimes is convenient.